vinson-han/vinson-han/README.md

 # Vinson at The Knoweldge House
-## For the last couple years I have  as a caregiver in the healthcare and currently transition into tech.
-My goals is to be software engineeer and currently I'm learning fullstack web development.
+## For the last couple years I have worked as caregiver in the healthcare space, and made the switch into tech.
+My goals a great software engineeer and I am currently learning fullstack web development.

 [Github.io](https://vinson-han.github.io)
 <br>